Frequently Asked Questions - Rules and Regulations

 - Players are allowed to swap equipment, mags, reload, substitute player/s, etc. during the break period.

-Points are tallied at the end of each round, contributing to the teams overall score at tournaments.
+Points are tallied at the end of each match, contributing to the teams overall score for the season.
+If the match contains 3 rounds, only the best 2 scoring rounds for each team will be counted towards the leaderboard.

 5. ROUNDS